Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 Scholarships are one of the best ways to pay for college.
 After all, scholarships are essentially free money that never needs to be repaid.
 But you might be wondering, “Do I have to pay taxes on my scholarships?”
 Indeed, one of the things that students sometimes do not think about is the impact of scholarships on taxes and whether scholarships are taxable.

-It is important to know how scholarships can impact your taxes at the end of the year.
-Generally, scholarships are not considered taxable income for most students, but exceptions do exist.
-Keep on reading to learn more about what winning a scholarship may mean for your taxes.
+It is certainly important to know how both private scholarships and college-specific merit scholarships can impact your federal and state taxes at the end of the year.
+Generally, scholarships are not taxable income for most students, but exceptions do exist.
+Keep on reading to learn more about what winning scholarships may mean for your taxes.

 When are scholarships not taxable?

 Let’s start with the good news: if you are using your scholarship on an accredited institution of education, then they are not taxable.
 According to the Internal Revenue Service (IRS), scholarships are not taxable under two conditions: